xXxNozz4rrxXx/Csgo-legit-cheat-base-sdk/README.md

 # Legit Base SDK
-Do not use it if you dont know how to make it Undetected self coded by the be$t , Fixed by xxxRioxxx (crashes) etc
+Do not use it if you dont know how to make it Undetected... the cheat is self coded by the be$t and  Fixed by xxxRioxxx (crashes) etc